beos33/noxasense/docs/api.md

 ## Description

 The API receives performance data from the CDN snippet and stores it in Supabase.
-It handles both session and pageview data in a single endpoint.
+It now uses separate endpoints for session and pageview data handling.

 ## Functional Requirements

 ### Endpoints

+#### Session Endpoint
-- `POST /api/track`: Accepts performance data payload containing session and pageviews
+- `POST /api/track/session`: Accepts session data payload
   ```json
   {
     "session": {